albertvisser/scripts/readme.rst

 **check-repo** (formerly check_local)

     while a script by this name was replaced with a function in the fabfile, my creativity failed me in choosing a name for a somewhat similar but visual tool that does some things that hgview does (and more), but without needing to step into the repo first.

 **db.py**

     `invoke` functions to manage database servers.
 Currently contains start/restart/stop functions for mongodb and postgres and a repair function for mongodb

 **dosomethingwith.py**

     a general-purpose script - or at least meant as such - that I wrote for use from within Double Commander to apply some action on the selected files and/or directories.

 **fabsrv**

-    execute ``fab`` (fabric) using fabfile in nginx-config directory (for server configuration stuff)
+    execute ``fab`` (fabric) using fabfile in nginx-config directory (for server configuration stuff).
     the same applies as for **binfab**

 **i18n.py**